liferay/liferay-docs/develop/reference/articles/sample-projects/03-overrides/03-resource-bundle-override.markdown

 example's goal is to only override the English and Spanish keys, the `Language_en.properties` and `Language_es.properties` are added.

-This approach can be used to override any application's language keys (i.e., `language.properties` files that are inside a module deployed to @product@'s OSGi runtime).
+This approach can be used to override any portlet's language keys (i.e., `language.properties` files that are inside a module deployed to @product@'s OSGi runtime).
 If you need to override @product@'s core language keys, see the [Overriding Global Language Keys](/develop/tutorials/-/knowledge_base/7-1/overriding-global-language-keys) tutorial.

-For more information on using a resource bundle to override an application's language keys, see the
+For more information on using a resource bundle to override a module's language keys, see the
 [Overriding a Module's Language Keys](/develop/tutorials/-/knowledge_base/7-1/overriding-a-modules-language-keys) tutorial.